temofey1989/state-machine/README.md

 }
 ```

-There are two method you can implement:
+There are two methods you can implement:

 * `onEntry` - check before entry to the state.
 * `onExit` - check before exit from the state.